mindsers/configfile/CONTRIBUTING.md

-## How to contribute to Ruby on Rails
+## How to contribute to Configfile

 #### **Did you find a bug?**